BenoitMorel/GeneRax/README.md

 # GeneRax

+GeneRax is a parallel tool for sequence- and species-aware maximum-likelihood gene tree inference.

-A maximum likelihood gene tree inference tool, accounting for both MSAs and DTL reconciliation with a given species tree.
+GeneRax infers gene trees from their aligned sequences and a rooted undated species tree.

+GeneRax accounts for sequence substitutions, gene duplication, gene loss and horizontal gene transfer.

 ## Requirement